MaastrichtU-Library/rcs-dsri-gpu-webhook-validator/README.md

 Next, we will need to fill in the 'ValidatingWebhokConfiguration_example.yml' accordingly to create our own ValidatingWebhokConfiguration.yml file

 First, We need to have a specific route URL.
-So, in your namespace in OpenShift create a route, note that you need to set TLS termination to 'reencrypt'!
-Paste it in your file.
+So, create a route in your namespace to the correct service, note that you need to set TLS termination to 'reencrypt'!
+Paste the route in your file.

 Now, we need to retrieve the base64 format of the OpenShift CA bundle.
 Paste the output in your file.